apache/trafficcontrol/docs/source/admin/quick_howto/static_dns.rst

 ******************************
 Configuring Static DNS Entries
 ******************************
-Any number static DNS entries can be configured on a per-:term:`Delivery Service` basis.
-In a typical scenario, the :term:`Delivery Service` will have DNS entries automatically generated based on its "xml_id" and "routing name", and the name and subdomain of the CDN to which it belongs.
+Any number static DNS records (historically "entries") can be configured on a per-:term:`Delivery Service` basis.
+In a typical scenario, the :term:`Delivery Service` will have DNS records automatically generated based on its "xml_id" and "routing name", and the name and subdomain of the CDN to which it belongs.
 For example, in the :ref:`ciab` default environment, the "demo1" :term:`Delivery Service` has an automatically generated DNS record for ``video.demo1.mycdn.ciab.test``.
-Configuring a static DNS entry allows for further extension of this, for example, one could create an entry that enforces lookups of the name ``foo.demo1.mycdn.ciab.test`` resolve to the IPv4 address ``192.0.2.0``.
+Configuring a static DNS record allows for further extension of this, for example, one could create an ``A`` record that enforces lookups of the name ``foo.demo1.mycdn.ciab.test`` resolve to the IPv4 address ``192.0.2.0``.

 .. note:: It's not possible to alter higher levels of the DNS name using this method.
 That is, one could **not** create a rule for routing the name ``foo.bar.mycdn.ciab.test`` on the :ref:`ciab` :term:`Delivery Service` "demo1".

-.. seealso:: This guide covers how to set up static DNS entries using Traffic Portal.
+.. seealso:: This guide covers how to set up static DNS records using Traffic Portal.
 It's also possible to do so directly using the :ref:`to-api` endpoint :ref:`to-api-staticdnsentries`.

 Example
 =======
 To set up the aforementioned rule, follow these steps.

 #.
 In Traffic Portal, expand the :ref:`tp-services` sidebar menu and select :guilabel:`Delivery Services`.
 #.
-From the now-displayed table of :term:`Delivery Service`\ s, select the desired one for static DNS entry configuration.
+From the now-displayed table of :term:`Delivery Service`\ s, select the desired one for static DNS record configuration.
 #.
 From the :guilabel:`More` drop-down menu, select :guilabel:`Static DNS Entries`.
 The displayed table will probably be empty.

 	.. figure:: static_dns/00.png